- What is the VPN feature in Opera for Android?

 Why don’t I see VPN in settings?

 Depending on your country and version of Opera, the VPN might be available only in private mode.
-You will then be able to turn on and off VPN from the private mode start page or from the address bar.
+In private mode, you will be able to turn the VPN on and off from the private mode start page or from the address bar.
 The VPN settings are always reachable from the dialog box seen after tapping VPN in the address bar.

 What’s the difference between data savings and the VPN feature?